A free boundary isometric embedding problem in the unit ball: Closedness of the solution space

-where $F_i$ are the respective solutions of (\ref{fbp}).
-Hence, according to the Arzela-Ascoli theorem, we can choose a subsequence converging in $C^2$ to a map $F\in C^2$ which is a solution to the free boundary problem (\ref{fbp}) for $\tilde h$.
-Then, standard elliptic theory implies the claimed regularity. \end{proof}
+where $F_l$ are the respective solutions of (\ref{fbp}).
+According to the Arzela-Ascoli theorem, we can extract a subsequence converging in $C^2(\bar{D})$ to a map $F\in C^2(\bar{D})$ which is a solution of the free boundary problem (\ref{fbp}) with respect to $\tilde h$.
+Standard elliptic theory implies the claimed regularity. \end{proof}